-For groups that may also be affected by the project, but to a lesser degree, the proponent will ensure these groups are notified about key steps in the EIS development process and of opportunities to provide comments on key EA documents and/or information to be provided regarding their community.
-The proponent will still ensure these groups are reflected in the baseline information and assessment of potential effects or impacts in the EIS.
-These groups include:
+For groups that may be affected by the project, the proponent will ensure these groups are notified about key steps in the EIS development process and of opportunities to provide comments on key EA documents and/or information to be provided regarding their community.
+The proponent will ensure these groups are reflected in the baseline information and assessment of potential effects in the EIS, as applicable.